jertubiana/ScanNet/README.md

 - A .cxc script for visualizing the results with ChimeraX https://www.rbvi.ucsf.edu/chimerax/ (right click -> open the file with chimeraX).
 - A .py script for visualizing the results with Chimera.

-Below is an example of outputs obtained by predicting PPBS on the Hsp70 protein in closed conformation.
+Below is an example of outputs obtained by predicting PPBS on the Hsp70 protein in close conformation.

 ![](images/example_output.png)